 When we think of the perfect Chromebook, what immediately comes to mind is a great screen, great battery life, and lightweight design.
 The Chromebook X2 from HP is a 2 in 1 convertible which gets all of the major stuff right.
 If you’re thinking of getting the complete package, the HP Chromebook X2 is the perfect choice for most people.
 HP really has found the perfect balance of a 2 in 1 convertible.

 When we think of a Chromebook, design and build quality aren’t things that come immediately to mind.
 The HP Chromebook X2 breaks down those stereotypes with ease.
 This laptop definitely has the best build quality in any Chromebook at this price.
 It’s thin and light but has a certain heft to it which assures you that it is a quality product.
-The all metal design paired with a ceramic white finish make this a gorgeous package.
+The all-metal design paired with a ceramic white finish makes this a gorgeous package.

 It looks solid so far but the real show stopper here is the screen.
 This is hands down one of the best displays on a laptop.
 It has a 1440p resolution with vibrant and punchy colors.
 The IPS panel also gives it good color accuracy and superb viewing angles.

 As for performance, it packs more than enough punch for most ChromeOS users.
 Navigating through the OS is snappy and quick.
 Lag isn’t an issue here even when using Android apps.

 Overall, this is hands down the best Chromebook on the market and it’s actually not an unreasonable price tag either.
 The only downsides are the storage limitations and lack of backlighting on the keyboard.